wanglab-neuro/HighChannelCount-Ephys-Pipeline/README.md

 Electrophysiology analysis pipeline with [SpikeInterface](https://github.com/SpikeInterface/spikeinterface).

+The documentation is available at [ReadTheDocs](https://aind-ephys-pipeline.readthedocs.io/en/latest/).

+# Overview

 The pipeline is based on [Nextflow](https://www.nextflow.io/) and it includes the following steps:

 - [job-dispatch](https://github.com/AllenNeuralDynamics/aind-ephys-job-dispatch/): generates a list of JSON files to be processed in parallel.
 Parallelization is performed over multiple probes and multiple shanks (e.g., for NP2-4shank probes).
 The steps from `preprocessing` to `visualization` are run in parallel.